 Swing Trading is a short-term trading strategy to take advantage of price swings of a stock or other financial instruments.
-A swing trading position is typically held longer than a day trading position, but shorter than buy and invested strategy.
-In simple words, the Swing Trading strategy has a time frame of more than a day maximum up to two weeks.
+A swing trading position is typically held longer than a day trading position, but shorter than buy and investment strategy.
+In simple words, the Swing Trading strategy has a time frame of more than a day maximum of up to two weeks.

 How is Swing Trading different from Day Trading?

 Day trading activities last less than a day.
 A trader has to square off his/her position before the end of the trading session.
-That means if you have gone for intraday buying of stock A, you have to sell it before the trading session closes in the same day.
-But, in the case of swing trading strategies, you take delivery of stocks for a short period of time expecting movements in the stock prices in near future.
+That means if you have gone for intraday buying of stock A, you have to sell it before the trading session closes on the same day.
+But, in the case of swing trading strategies, you take delivery of stocks for a short period of time expecting movements in the stock prices in the near future.
 When the price of the stocks go up, you sell the stocks and earn profits.

 How Swing Trading Works?

 Swing traders use technical analysis to find stocks that are about to climb or go down in value.
 They are not concerned with the fundamentals of the stock.
 They are only concerned with trends and patterns of the stock.
 Swing traders often create a set of trading rules based on the technical or fundamental analysis; these trading rules or algorithms are designed to identify when to buy and sell a security.
-In swing trading, the traders don’t even take the intrinsic value of a stock into consideration for the purpose.
+In swing trading, the traders don’t even take the intrinsic value of stock into consideration for the purpose.
 Because they are not concerned about the long-term prospect of the stock.

 Also Read:10 Reasons To Invest In Mutual Funds

 For example, Mr. A wants to do swing trading in stock XY.
-For that, he is keeping eye on the price movement and volume of the stock.
+For that, he is keeping an eye on the price movement and volume of the stock.
 As soon as he notices that the stock price has gone above a particular level, he immediately enters into swing trade by buying the stock XY.
-Say he holds it for next five days and sells it at a higher level and earns a profit.
+Say he holds it for the next five days and sells it at a higher level and earns a profit.